 - 1. Please briefly explain why you selected this rating.
 Mendocino College has a work experience program and some of our CTE programs do incorporate internship requirements and opportunities.
 These are integral to some programs such as Nursing, Human Services, EMT and Fire Science courses where there are clear requirements for work based learning.
 Additionally, the campus houses a Mini-Corps program which works with college student prospective teachers.
 However, there is much room for further developing applied/contextualized learning opportunities. - 2.
 Describe one or two accomplishments the college has achieved to date on this key element.
 Mendocino College has been actively developing opportunities for students in its CTE offerings.
 For example, Mendocino College and Shasta College are collaborating to offer a Physical Therapy Assistant program.
 This program was developed as a result of a thorough analysis of labor market indicators and because of commitments from regional hospitals and clinics to offer internship sites for students.
 This is a unique program in that the two Colleges are collaborating to share curriculum and faculty to make this a fiscal possibility at two small rural colleges. - 3.
 Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 In a small rural district such as ours, internship opportunities are limited.
-There are few large employers and a limited variety of industries represented. - 4.
+There are few large employers and a limited variety of industries represented.
+The development of a career center would support this work with a centralized resource for internships and other career information. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?